KPRoche/kubestellar/docs/content/Getting-Started/setup_checklists.md

        - use **kubectl kubestellar deploy** command (with necessary flags and options) will deploy all the core components to either a kind cluster or (if flag is set) an openshift cluster.
        - fetch the external kubeconfig and internal kubeconfig files for the kubestellar server
        - if creating WEC on a different host, modify port control for the server
+5. Create the inventory management workspace on your kubestellar core
+    - **use the correct kubeconfig file**
+       - if running in a cluster, that will be the file fetched via the _kubectl kubestellar get-external-kubeconfig_ command
+       - if running bare, make sure the context is set correctly
+    - issue the commands
+      ```
+      kubectl ws root
+      kubectl ws create imw-1
+      ```
+    - you can check whether it worked with the command `kubectl ws tree` .
+It should return
+      ```
+      └── root
+         ├── compute
+         ├── espw
+         └── imw-1
+      ```
+### Access
+1. Install (WHAT COMPONENTS DO WE NEED ON THE USERS SYSTEM?)
+2. obtain the external kubeconfig file for the KubeStellar core system, eg _core_external.kubeconfig_
+3. Test the connection with you can check whether it worked with the command `kubectl ws tree --kubeconfig=core_external.kubeconfig`.
+It should return something like
+      ```
+      └── root
+         ├── compute
+         ├── espw
+         └── imw-1
+      ```